Consumers want live help with online exchange

 • Even if participants generally opposed federal health reform, they liked the idea of Colorado having its own health insurance exchange.

 Among those who assisted with the community forums was Alisha Brown of the Stapleton Foundation.
-The foundation has worked with five neighborhoods in northeast Denver to tap “be well” block captains.
+The foundation has worked with five neighborhoods in northeast Denver to tap be well block captains.
 These are lay members of the community who get special training and educate members of their family and the neighborhood about health reform.

 Brown said people are eager to learn more about potential changes on the horizon as a result of health reform.
 But, they want to get information from someone they know and trust, not an outside expert.
-That’s why she said the block captain network, which already has about 45 trained volunteers, offers so much promise.
+Thats why she said the block captain network, which already has about 45 trained volunteers, offers so much promise.

 She said plans for an online shopping network, similar to Travelocity, which offers competing prices for airline tickets, is both appealing and intimidating to people in the community.